 Glycol is employed for aircraft de-icing, with our usage increasing to 2,729 thousand liters in FY 2023.
 SAS employs vehicles for maintenance and ground-related services at airports, adhering to regulations promoting the adoption of lower environmental impact vehicles.
-At our main bases, all vehicles are leased, with contracts and fuel consumption continuously monitored.
-SAS Cargo also tracks CO2 emissions per cargo tonne-kilometer from its subcontracted ground trucking operations.
-Any spillages during ground handling are managed in accordance with established procedures.
+At our main bases, all vehicles are leased,

-Environment

-Social

-Governance & economics

-About this report
+Governance & economics About this report

-GRI Content Index

-Assurance report